 Three time Best of The Bay winner Temple of Poi is the world’s first poi fire dancing and flow arts school offering poi lessons to fire performers and students world wide since 2002.
-We offer structured classes, free workshops, free podcasts and also sell poi video lessons on DVD or download.
+We offer structured classes, free workshops, free podcasts and also sell poi video lessons on DVD or download as well as digital classes live via boot camp in drop-in, series class or boot camp style formats.
 Based in San Francisco, California, the community of fire dancers, spinners, artists twirlers and performers specialize in poi light and fire spinning classes as well as hoop, fan, flagging and staff lessons.
 Book our fire dancing performers, review the schedule for Bay Area based poi, hoop, fan, and staff fire dancing lessons or watch our performers at upcoming events.

 Welcome to the Temple of Poi.
 And welcome to the spiritual pursuit of what is possible with two balls and some string.
 The willingness to study the infinite, complex combinations and possibilities available in the simplicity of some string and balls exemplifies our willingness to grow, change and evolve our practice.

 The core of our work is about Flowology, defined as follows: The study of where I end and where that which is not me begins and the process of manipulating that boundary with ever increasing levels of ease and understanding.
 This is not limited to poi or flow tools; this is a life practice.

 Our Founding Principles

 - Express yourself fully and completely until and unless you take away someone else’s ability to express themselves fully and completely.

 - You can be, do, see, create, and inspire everything you truly want to be, do, see create and inspire by aligning all your actions with those intentions.

 - “Starving” and “artist” are two words that do not always have to come in the same sentence.